ADVENTUROUS HIKE OR RELAXING IN A CAMPSITE.

 3) In most cases, the RAPP centre or the Bear Aware Coordinator will pass the information on to the local conservation officer.
 He or she may contact you to ask more detailed questions.
 It is a good idea to write down the sighting information while it is fresh in your mind.

 For more information on bears and how to stay safe visit Revelstoke’s local Bear Aware Society’s website.
-The Revelstoke Bear Aware Society are the go-to expects on bears in the Revelstoke area for both locals and visitors alike.
+The Revelstoke Bear Aware Society is the go-to expert on bears in the Revelstoke area for both locals and visitors alike.